Life as a Bangor Student

 The quality of our teaching and research is world-class, attracting students and staff from around the globe.
 Our teaching has been rated Gold in the government’s Teaching Excellence Framework (TEF).

-Throughout your time at University you can access a wide range of resources through our Careers and Employability service to help you achieve your graduate ambitions.
+Throughout your time at University you can access a wide range of resources through our Skills and Employability service to help you achieve your graduate ambitions.
 From the minute you arrive, you'll be given practical information on work experience, vacation jobs, term-time work and help to identify what you want to do after graduation.
 We also offer internship programmes, entrepreneurship opportunities and business training and can help arrange voluntary experience opportunities.

 If you're keen to broaden your horizons, you can choose to study abroad as part of your degree.
 We have partner universities in Europe, North America, Australia and the Far East and you can spend between 3 and 12 months studying abroad during your second year and your work will contribute towards your degree.
 We also offer you the choice to take a year out on our International Experience Programme.